5.7 Provisions

 Operational and business risk

-The Principal business of the company is financing tong and medium term loans and dealing in foreign currency.
+The Principal business of the company is financing long and medium term loans and dealing in foreign currency.
 Though the company has earned income from other sources in the form of dividend on investments, interest and profit on redemption of mutual funds, the percentage of other business income does not exceed 10% of the gross turnover of the principal business, and as such no segment reporting has been made.

 i) Capital to risk-weighted assets ratio,TIER I and TIER II has been computed on a standalone basis as per relevant RBI guidelines.